 While Prince George’s County is home to one of the 25 largest school districts in the country, only 36% of the county’s population will earn a college degree.

-Golden State Warrior and dedicated philanthropist Kevin Durant paid a visit to College Track Oakland back in 2017.
+NBA star and dedicated philanthropist Kevin Durant paid a visit to College Track Oakland back in 2017.
 One year later, he announced a 10-year, $10 million commitment to bring College Track to his hometown of Prince George’s County, MD.

 In partnership with The Kevin Durant Charity Foundation and Prince George’s County Public Schools, College Track at the Durant Center became College Track’s first East Coast center and one of three to open in the DC Metro Area region by 2021.

 Just a short walk from Suitland High School, the center is a sprawling space filled with imagery of our champion on and off the court, as well as inspirational messages from some of our nation’s most revered leaders.
 From Nelson Mandela to Muhammad Ali to Maya Angelou to Barack Obama, the walls represent a constant reminder of what’s possible with hard work and determination.

 I was born here in Prince George’s County.
 When I was three-years-old, my mom and I moved in with my grandmother just a few miles from here, and I’ve been with her ever since.
 I’m also the oldest of seven kids.
 And I’ve always felt like I had to set an example for them.
 I can’t say college was on my mind all the time, but it was definitely on my grandma’s mind!